awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
 ![\[Enter an AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key-only.png)

-1. On the **Set destination** page, under **Options**:
+1. On the **Set destination** page, under **Destination Options**:
    + To replicate your data into a specific storage class in the destination bucket, select **Change the storage class for the replicated object\(s\)**\.
 Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
 If you don't select this option, the storage class for replicated objects is the same class as the original objects\.
    + To change the object ownership of the replica objects to the destination bucket owner, select **Change object ownership to destination owner**\.
 This option enables you to separate object ownership of the replicated data from the source\.
 If asked, type the account ID of the destination bucket\.

      When you select this option, regardless of who owns the source bucket or the source object, the AWS account that owns the destination bucket is granted full permission to replica objects\.
 For more information, see [Replication: Change Replica Owner](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-change-owner.html) in the *Amazon Simple Storage Service Developer Guide*\.
-![\[Enter an AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-change-object-owner.png)
+   + If you want to add S3 Replication Time Control \(S3 RTC\) to your replication configuration\.
+Select **Replication time control**\.
+**Note**
+When you use S3 Replication Time Control \(S3 RTC\) additional per\-GB data transfer fees and CloudWatch Metrics fees apply\.
+![\[Select an Destination options for your replication\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/enable-replication-time-control.png)

    Choose **Next**\.